noir-lang/noir/docs/docs/getting_started/installation/other_install_methods.md

 ---
 title: Alternative Install Methods
-description:
-  There are different ways to install Nargo, the one-stop shop and command-line tool for developing Noir programs.
+description: There are different ways to install Nargo, the one-stop shop and command-line tool for developing Noir programs.
 This guide explains other methods that don't rely on noirup, such as compiling from source, installing from binaries, and using WSL for windows
 keywords: [
     Installation
     Nargo
     Noirup
     Binaries
     Compiling from Source
     WSL for Windows
     macOS
     Linux
     Nix
     Direnv
     Shell & editor experience
     Building and testing
     Uninstalling Nargo
-   Noir vs code extension
+    Noir vs code extension,
   ]
 sidebar_position: 1
 ---

 ## Encouraged Installation Method: Noirup

 Noirup is the endorsed method for installing Nargo, streamlining the process of fetching binaries or compiling from source.
 It supports a range of options to cater to your specific needs, from nightly builds and specific versions to compiling from various sources.

 ### Installing Noirup